47 Spanish Exclamations and Interjections to Add Dramatic Flair to Your Conversations

 Qué bárbaro literally means “how barbaric,” so you think this would express disapproval.

-Sometimes, it’s used to mean “how awful.”
-However, it’s often used to mean “how cool” or “how terrific,” particularly in Argentina.
+However, it’s often used to mean “how cool” or “how terrific,” particularly in Argentina:

 It can mean “wow” or “darn” depending on the context.

-Caracoles literally means “snails” or “shells,” but when used as an interjection, it’s an expression of surprise like “gosh.”
+Caracoles literally mean “snails” or “shells,” but when used as an interjection, it’s an expression of surprise like “good heavens.”

 Córcholis and recórcholis denote surprise and sometimes annoyance or anger like the English phrases “gee whiz” and “good Lord.”

-You may know it as a conjugation of the verb ir (to go), but as an interjection, it usually indicates surprise, like “wow.”
+You may know it as a conjugation of the verb ir (to go), but as an interjection, it usually indicates surprise, like “wow,” or even “oh no.”

 Though technically part of a prayer, these phrases are now commonly used as interjections.